evaezpour/video-object-detection/README.md

 ## Installation

+For installation, you need to install the GroundingDINO model and the video_object_detection package.
+The steps are explained as follows.

 ### Prerequisites

 Before installing the package, ensure that you have Python 3.7+, Git, and pip installed on your system.